JanSharp/inserter-throughput-lib/readme.md

 The throughput of inserters can actually be calculated very accurately in many setups.
 Especially when it comes to dropping items it can all be calculated, the only tricky situations being dropping to splitters.
 Dropping to loaders which take items from the belt is also awkward, but this is much less common at least.

 The major difficulty with calculation originates from belt item chasing.
-In other words, picking items up from any belt connectable.
-There are many variable which influence how long it takes an inserter to pick up an item from a belt, leaving just 2 options for calculation: Simulation or estimation.
+In other words, picking up items from any belt connectable.
+There are many variables which influence how long it takes an inserter to pick up an item from a belt, leaving just 2 options for calculation: Simulation or estimation.

 Simulation is out of the question.
 I could just leave it at that, but if you are curious there are at least 4 reasons: Reimplementing item chasing exactly the way it works in game would take a long time, and would be so implementation dependent that any micro change to the game would invalidate the simulation.
 So while possible, it'd be really bad for maintainability.
 The second reason is performance.
 Without going into detail, there are inserters out there with over 100 stack sizes, requiring long simulations.
-And the third reason is that inserters behave differently when picking up from belts depending on timing.
-It may require multiple simulations with different item timings on the belt to determine accurate enough throughput... but wait, at that point it's just an estimate.
-And inserters can get stuck chasing items, never picking any up, so it would need a timeout as well.
+The third reason is that inserters behave differently when picking up from belts depending on timing.
+It would require multiple simulations with different item timings on the belt to determine accurate enough throughput... but wait, at that point it's just an estimate.
+And lastly inserters can get stuck chasing items, never picking any up, so it would need a timeout as well.
 There are just too many issues with simulation making it not feasible.

 That leaves estimation.
 More specifically a bit of math trying to get close to real values.
 To get closer to real values the algorithm can be parametrized and then run through iterations with different values for those parameters, comparing estimated values with real measured values.
 The result is a few magic values with which the algorithm is tuned to be a little bit more accurate.